Harshh-a-normal-guy/shiny-lamp/readme.md

-# HTML Generator
+# Data Mapper

-This Python script (`users.py`) is designed to generate an HTML file based on user data.
+This Python script (`users.py`) is designed to generate custom HTML  and PDf file based on user data.
 It utilizes Flask to render an HTML template (`user_template.html`) with dynamically generated user data.

 ## Usage